 Management of Multiple Mediastinal Lymph Node Metastasis in Synchronic Colorectal and Lung Carcinomas

-2. niversity of Health Sciences Turkey, Ankara Etlik City Hospital, Clinic of Thoracic Surgery, Ankara, Turkey
+2. University of Health Sciences Turkey Ankara Etlik City Hospital, Clinic of Thoracic Surgery, Ankara, Turkey

 No information available.